allenluce/faketickers/README.md

 ```go
 func (t *FakeTickers) Wait(minTickers int, timeoutInterval ...time.Duration) error
 ```
-Wait blocks until the total number of calls to NewTicker is equal or greater than minTickers or until timeout.
-Use when you don't want to proceed until the intended code has its ticker(s) set up.
+Wait blocks until the total number of calls to NewTicker is equal or greater than `minTickers` or until `timeout` expires.
+Use this when you don't want to proceed until the intended code has its ticker(s) set up.